 Because many South Sound sampling sites overlap with popular diving locations, Stena gave a presentation to the SCUBA club to educate divers about the impacts of pollution in Tacoma, Gig Harbor, and the southern Puget Sound region.

-The Eastern Long Island Chapter routinely holds water quality workshops with both children and adults meeting down at the beach, talking about sources of pollution, and teaching participants how to collect a sample.
+The Eastern Long Island Chapter routinely holds water quality workshops with both children and adults meeting down at the beach to teach participants how to collect a water sample and to discuss local water quality problems and how we can all pitch in to be part of the solution.

-Community presentations provide a great opportunity to tie problems to solutions that will support clean water.
+Community presentations provide a great opportunity to tie problems to solutions that everyone can get involved with to support clean water.

 Posters and Postcards

-Many chapters have found it helpful to print out posters of their BWTF map and most recent data that can be used as a prop at tabling events or community presentations.
-If the chapter creates a permanent poster, try to make sure the data is representative of typical results.
+Many chapters have found it helpful to print out posters with a map of their sampling sites and beaches covered and typical, representative data that can be used as a prop at tabling events or community presentations.

-Located on the Brand Portal is a Blue Water Task Force postcard that labs can customize and make specific to their program.
-These are both useful for directing beachgoers to the BWTF website to find the data, and also to help guide volunteers in describing the sampling program, what labs sample for, and why.
+There is also a Blue Water Task Force postcard located on Surfrider's Brand Portal that chapters can customize to provide info and details specific to their program.
+Both the postcards and postcards are useful for directing beachgoers to the BWTF website to find a chapter's data, and also to help guide BWTF volunteers in describing our sampling program, what we test for and why our results are important to all beachgoers.

-After the series of natural disasters that struck the Atlantic this year, water quality testing labs including agency labs were left without power and the ability to both sample water and to make information accessible to the public.
+After the series of natural disasters that struck the Atlantic region this year, water quality testing labs - both volunteer and government run- were left without power and the ability to both sample water and to make water quality information available to the public.

 In response to these natural disasters, Surfrider played a role in getting crucial water quality information to areas left without power.
-Steve Tamar who leads the Rincon Blue Water Task Force, began sampling drinking water sources along with their usual recreational sites.
+The Rincón Blue Water Task Force program in Puerto Rico began sampling freshwater sources of drinking and household water along with their usual marine recreational sites.
 Because not all of the community has access to internet connection, the data is posted by hand on community message boards, broadcasted on the radio, and widely distributed by the university.

 St John in the US Virgin Islands was also hit hard by Hurricane Irma.
 Surfrider sent Katie Day, a staff scientist to get their water testing program off of the ground.
 Similar to Puerto Rico, many people in St John did not have access to internet connection so results were printed and distributed to community hubs, local government agencies, through local newspapers, and mentioned at community meetings.